 Every state handles this kind of child dental coverage differently, so contact your local Medicaid or CHIP agency to learn more about its particular offering.

-If you don't get dental coverage through an employer, the health insurance marketplace, a Medicare Advantage or MedSup plan, or Medicaid, your only option is to get it directly from an insurer.
+If you don't get dental coverage through your health insurance, your only option is to get it directly from an insurer.

 The good news here: all sorts of insurance companies sell individual dental plans these days.

-Even, better, most of these companies sell a range of dental plans.
+Even better, most of these companies sell a range of dental plans.
 So, if you want "full coverage" that'll help you and your family pay for the treatment of any dental or oral problems you may encounter, you can get that.
-And if you just want the basics--routine checkups, cleanings, X-rays, and the occasional filling--covered, you can get that, too.
+And if you just want the basics covered, like routine checkups, cleanings, X-rays, and the occasional filling, you can get that, too.

 Now for the bad news: you'll pay quite a bit more for a "full coverage" dental insurance plan than you will for one that only covers the basics.
 How much more?
-Well, your "typical" dental insurance plan costs about $350 a year, according to dentalplans.com.
-Full-coverage plans often cost more than twice that amount--or around $780.
+Well, your "typical" dental insurance plan can cost about $350 a year.
+Full-coverage plans often cost more than twice that amount, or around $780.

 Also, most private or individual dental plans include annual benefit limits of between $1,000 and $1,500.
 That means once you reach that amount, you have to pay for the rest of your dental care until the next policy year begins.
 All of it.
 Out of your own pocket.